 Private sector employers and employees should contact the department's Wageline service.

 All enquiries concerning human resource management issues, senior executive service (SES) attraction and retention benefits should be directed to the Public Sector Commission.

-A list of the current Public Sector Labour Relations Advisers can be found here.
+A list of current Public Sector Labour Relations advisers is available.